-Giardia is the most prevalent internal parasite in North America.
-The prevalence varies with geographic region and life style of the pet, from about 3% to over 30%.
 Life stages and lifestyles at highest risk include puppies and kittens, breeding kennel and shelter-obtained animals; boarding kennel and dog park attendees are right behind that.
 Locally, Clackamas County has had an 8.52P% incidence, Multnomah County 12.60%, and Washington County 10.97P% in dogs so far for 2019.
-Cats in Clackamas are at 5.19%, in Multnomah, 6.00%, and in Washington County, 3.66%.
+Cats in Clackamas are at 5.19%, in Multnomah, at 6.00%, and in Washington County, at 3.66%.

-Giardia can sometimes be diagnosed by visualizing the cysts or trophozooites under the microscope on a slide prepared from the feces, but unless the “load” of parasites is very high, it is easy to miss them this way.
-The ”gold standard“ - best, most sensitive and selective - method is by ELISA, enzyme-linked_immunosorbent assay, which is performed at a veterinary laboratory away from the clinic.
-This test detects the immunoglobulins generated by the infected (host) animal against the Giardia.
+Giardia can sometimes be diagnosed by visualizing the cysts or trophozoites under the microscope on a slide prepared from the feces, but unless the “load” of parasites is very high, it is easy to miss them this way.
+The ”gold standard“ - best, most sensitive, and selective - method is by ELISA, enzyme-linked_immunosorbent assay, which is performed at a veterinary laboratory away from the clinic.
+This test detects the immunoglobulins generated by the infected (host) animal against Giardia.

 Go out and enjoy the longer daylight and occasional sun breaks with your dog -just be aware of those puddles!